HSRNetwork/assignment_csv_jinja_config/README.md

 # Exercise csv2config

-The script csv2config shout take the data from a csv file and generate for each entry a configuration file.
+The script csv2config should take the data from a csv file and generate for each entry a configuration file.

 ## ToDo1